You need a licence to supply alcohol, regulated entertainment, or late night refreshments. These are known as licensable activities.

 Exemptions from late night refreshment

-- supplied from a vending machine which is coin operated by the customer with no staff involvement (hot drink only, not hot food).
+- supplied from a vending machine which is coin operated by the customer with no staff involvement (this applies only to hot drinks, not hot food).

 Types of licences